OranLevi/OranLevi/README.md

 [**Coinblock**](https://github.com/OranLevi/coinblock): Track and monitor cryptocurrency prices, portfolios, and market trends with ease.
 Stay updated, view detailed coin information, and effortlessly manage your investments in one convenient mobile app.

-You can find more of my Web projects on my GitHub profile.

 ## 💬 Get in Touch
 If you have any questions or would like to collaborate on a project, feel free to reach out to me.
 You can find my contact information on my portfolio website or LinkedIn.